dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 ```

 Doing this allows me to track when posts were last updated, which I display in the post's footer.

+<aside>EDIT:  I no longer do the above since the database is constantly rebuilt for each build on Github Actions.</aside>

 ## Creating a New Post